 When the benzyl group is used as a protecting group, the method of deprotection is catalytic reduction.
 The benzyl group is removed by reacting a mixture of hydrogen and palladium on carbon (Pd/C).

 Benzyl groups have the advantage that the protecting group is difficult to remove under a variety of conditions, including acidic and basic.
 Deprotection of benzyl groups is difficult to achieve without catalytic reduction.
 On the other hand, the only option for deprotection is catalytic hydrogenation, and the lack of options for deprotection is a disadvantage.

 Reduction of Nitro Groups and Imines to Obtain Amines

-There are several methods for reducing nitro groups and amines.
-Among them, catalytic hydrogenation is one of the most convenient method.
-All that is required is to fill with hydrogen gas, add palladium on carbon and stir.
+There are several methods for reducing nitro groups and imines.
+Among them, catalytic hydrogenation is one of the most convenient methods.
+All you need to do is fill the hydrogen gas, add palladium on carbon, and stir.
 Moreover, work-up after the end of the reaction is simple.

-By the catalytic reduction, the nitro group becomes an amino group as shown below.
+By performing the catalytic reduction, a nitro group becomes an amino group, as shown below.

 When reducing nitro groups and imines, a highly useful synthetic reaction is catalytic hydrogenation.